-Three times a year, Artpace invites a guest curator to choose three artists to live and create art in San Antonio for two months.
-Each residency cycle includes one international, one national, and one Texas-based artist.
-Each resident receives a studio space, honoraria, production money, and the support of a full-time staff.
-The artworks created are exhibited for two months at Artpace and go on to appear in private and public collections worldwide.
+Resident artists are encouraged to push their creative practice that must result in a new exhibition.
+The work created is exhibited for two months at Artpace and goes on to appear in private and public collections worldwide.
 All art made during the residency belongs to the artist.
-The mission of the program is to provide artists with unparalleled resources that allow them to experiment with new ideas, take provocative risks, and realize innovative and ambitious new artworks.
+The mission of the program is to provide artists with unparalleled resources that enable them to experiment with new ideas, take provocative risks, and realize innovative and ambitious new work.

 Artpace’s physical and online archives provide permanent access to residency documentation and scholarship.
 The projects also live on in scholarly essays authored by the program’s renowned guest curators, which offer a critical overview of the artwork made and shown at Artpace.